bestzywang/RMC-NNSR/README.md

 # RMC-NNSR
-Robust low-rank matrix completion via sparsity-inducing regularizer (SIR)
+"Robust low-rank matrix completion via sparsity-inducing regularizer (SIR)"

 This paper devises a novel SIR for robust matrix completion, and the SIR has closed-form proximity operator, which avoids iterations.